-A suspending or slow sinking jerkbait can work really well when the water temperatures drop and winter fishing season kicks in.
+A suspending or slow sinking jerkbait can work really well when the water temperatures drop and the winter fishing season kicks in.
 Remember to change your cadence often, alternating jerks and lengths of pauses.

 Rig it up with your favorite swimbait body and let it sink to the bottom of the water column.
-From there you can slow roll your underspin across cover or even jerk it off the bottom and let it sink back down.
+From there you can slow roll your underspin across the cover or even jerk it off the bottom and let it sink back down.
 It’s all about the presentation with this one!

 3. Blade baits